dnguyen800/dnguyen800.github.io/_posts/2019-04-14-streaming-media-services.md

         </figcaption>
         </figure>
     	<h3>Volumio</h3>
-    	<p><a href="https://volumio.org/">Volumio</a> is a well polished, open-source music player with a big emphasis onHi-Fi audio, but lacks convenient features I needed.
-It is easy to flash a Volumio image onto an SD card.
+    	<p><a href="https://volumio.org/">Volumio</a> is a well polished, open-source music player with a big emphasis on Hi-Fi audio, but lacks convenient features I needed.
+It is easy to flash a Volumio <a href="https://volumio.org/get-started/">image</a> onto an SD card.
 The default skin is very nice, and there's a Spotify plugin available to access Spotify music and local music in one interface.
 Chromecast support isn't available, though not impossible if someone were to create a plug-in.</p>

 <p>Volumio's navigation is pretty basic.
-There aren't any artist biographies, related music or artists -- it's not that fun to browse through music in Volumio as it only displays artist, album, and song names.
-At least a Volumio mobile app exists and looks professional.
+There aren't any artist biographies, related music or artists to skim through.
+It's not fun browsing through music in Volumio as it only displays artist, album, and song names.
+At least the Volumio mobile app exists and looks professional.
 Home Assistant integration with Volumio exists and works well, though I'm not sure if the album cover art displays in Home Assistant.</p>
 <p>Volumio didn't fit my needs, but I still think it's a solid application that might be useful for others who want a high fidelity music solution in their smart home.</p>
    </div>
    <div class="6u$ 12u$(small)">